doubledherin/portfolio-website-starter/README.md

 - a github.io path of your subdomain (e.g. `<username>.github.io/<pathPrefix>`)

 ### Deployment to your github.io subdomain
 1. In your Github repo, click Settings, scroll down to Github Pages, and select `master` for your source page.
+Also select a Jekyll theme, even though we're not using one.
 2. In your `package.json`, under `scripts`, add a new entry: `"deploy": "gatsby build && gh-pages -d public -b master"`
 3. Run `npm run deploy` and you should see the site at `username.github.io`.
 4. If you'd like, remove the `pathPrefix` entry in the `gatsby-config.js` file, as it's only needed for deployment to a specific path.

 ### Deployment to a github.io path
 1. Create a local `gh-pages` branch and push it to Github.
+Also select a Jekyll theme, even though we're not using one.
 2. In your Github repo, click Settings, scroll down to Github Pages, and select `gh-pages` for your source page.
 3. In the `gatsby-config.js` file, change the `pathPrefix` entry to be what you want your username.github.io path to be.
 (By default, it's set to `/my-portfolio`)
 4. In your `package.json`, under `scripts`, add a new entry: `"deploy": "gatsby build --prefix-paths && gh-pages -d public"`